 - Private Cloud Enables Optimal Hybrid Cloud Deployment

-A worldwide market study conducted by the International Data Corporation found that sales of IT infrastructure equipment was growing 48.4% year by year, reaching 15.4B in Q2 of 2018.
-Of this investment, Private Cloud contributed 4.6B, a 28.2% from the year prior.
-While this doesn’t equate to the growth we are seeing in the Public Cloud sector, it’s evident that businesses across the globe are still including Private Cloud within their discussion of how to operationalize their IT workloads (3).
+A worldwide market study conducted by the International Data Corporation found that sales of IT infrastructure equipment were growing 48.4% year by year, reaching 15.4B in Q2 of 2018.
+Of this investment, Private Cloud contributed 4.6B, 28.2% from the year prior.
+While this doesn’t equate to the growth we are seeing in the Public Cloud sector, it’s evident that businesses across the globe are still including Private Clouds in their discussion of how to operationalize their IT workloads (3).

 But why Private Cloud is still thriving?
 Jason Bloomberg suggests one reason in his Forbes:

 “private clouds have taken a prime position in the pantheon of hybrid IT – a mix of public and private clouds as well as on-premises virtualized and legacy environments… while private clouds still retain their identity as a separate offering, they are more likely to be one part of a broader hybrid IT strategy” (4)

 According to Bloomberg, Private Cloud still occupies its own respective category, but it maintains a dominant presence among companies employing a Hybrid Cloud strategy.
 Therefore, your business may benefit from integrating Private Cloud alongside your Public cloud workloads in order to gain the performance and scalability you need to address the needs of your business.

 Despite this, you shouldn’t feel obligated to deploy a Hybrid Cloud strategy within your business to validate your Private Cloud.
 The impact of Private Cloud on your business operations is not dependent on a supporting Public Cloud solution.
 Depending on your unique business model and market segment, much of your needed business value can still be realized through Private Cloud Hosting.